Pre and Post-Disaster Recovery for Community Organizations and Local Government

 - Joplin Pays it Forward (PDF)

 The Washington Emergency Management Division can help your community with training, technical services and other forms of support.
-Several state agencies also administer grants, loans and other funds.
-Please see our Recovery Planning Resources (PDF) for more information.
+Several state agencies also administer grants, loans and other funds to support community planning and development pre- and post-disaster.

-Acting quickly to engage a long-term recovery organization is a key to organizing recovery, building local support and securing resources to support your community and fill unmet needs.
+Acting quickly to engage or form a long-term recovery group/organization is a key to organizing recovery, building local support and securing resources to support your community and fill unmet needs.
 For example, as FEMA reported in a 2009 press release:

 The mission of a Long-Term Recovery Organization (LTRO) is to help those neighbors for whom federal and state disaster assistance will not be enough.
 An LTRO may serve as a clearinghouse and point of contact for volunteer efforts to repair damaged housing, mediating between homeowners in need and volunteer groups that come to do the repair work.